yaogara/yaogara-ark/content/plants/justicia-pectoralis.md

 ---
-title: "Justicia pectoralis (Masha-Hari)"
+title: Justicia pectoralis (Masha-Hari)
-aliases: ["Masha-Hari", "Tilo", "Freshcut", "Justicia pectoralis Jacq.", "Dianthera pectoralis"]
+aliases:
+  - Masha-Hari
+  - Tilo
+  - Freshcut
+  - Justicia pectoralis Jacq.
+  - Dianthera pectoralis
+summary: >-
-summary: "Aromatic Amazonian herb used as a calming adjunct in snuffs and teas; rich in coumarin with reported mild MAOI activity; significant in Indigenous and mestizo ritual pharmacopoeias."
+  Aromatic Amazonian herb used as a calming adjunct in snuffs and teas; rich in coumarin with reported mild MAOI activity; significant in Indigenous and mestizo ritual pharmacopoeias.
-tags: ["Justicia pectoralis", "masha-hari", "Acanthaceae", "teacher plants", "ethnobotany", "Amazonia", "snuffs", "coumarin", "MAOI"]
+tags:
+  - Justicia pectoralis
+  - masha-hari
+  - Acanthaceae
+  - teacher plants
+  - ethnobotany
+  - Amazonia
+  - snuffs
+  - coumarin
+  - MAOI
-date: 2025-10-27
+date: '2025-10-27'
-license: "CC BY-SA 4.0 – Yaogará Ark — a living ethnobotanical research archive"
+license: CC BY-SA 4.0 – Yaogará Research Archive
+lastmod: '2025-10-27'
 ---

 *This article is part of the Yaogará Ark, a living archive of Amazonian teacher plants and allied species.*